Estimated read time: 11 minutes

 Subscribe to Blog via Email

-Through not even four months in 2020, I’ve blogged and published almost 90,000 words.
-For context, my latest book on content performance cultures had about half that.
-It wouldn’t be as easy without the ability and technology to voice dictate blog posts, articles and other content.
-I often voice dictate my posts and sometimes I write them with my thumb while riding a stationary bike at the gym.
+I often voice dictate my content and sometimes I write them with my thumb while riding a stationary bike at the gym.
 Sometimes, I use my wireless keyboard and my iPad.
 It all depends on what I’m currently doing and which content creation method works best for the current situation.

 While I usually voice dictate in the WordPress app or web interface these tips can also be applied to other areas where voice dictation works.
 I’ll share some of those as well.
 Voice dictation in the WordPress app allows me to simply dictate my post directly into the app on my iPhone.
 It then gets transcribed automatically.
 Such an awesome feature.
 I can talk much faster than I can type.